JeffC25/tldrover/README.md

 ![demo](https://github.com/JeffC25/tldrover/assets/34695547/de94b4f7-0fac-4dc5-acc5-baaa8367a933)

 ## Local Deveopment
-To run and develop this project locally, clone the repository and ensure that Node.js and Python are installed.
+To run and develop this project locally, clone the repository and ensure that Node.js, Python, and Go are installed.

 #### To run the frontend:
 1. Navigate to `frontend/`.